Yunxiang-Li/Unreal5_GameProgrammingPatterns/SpatialPartitioning/README.md

 **Flat Grid System**:
 - Unlike octrees, World Partition uses a **single-layer grid** to divide the game world into cells.
-- Cells are streamed in and out of memory dynamically based on the player’s position.
+- Cells are streamed in and out of memory dynamically based on the player’s position or objects with streaming source components.

 **Integration with Level of Detail (LOD)**:
 - Adjusts the level of detail dynamically for objects based on distance from the player.